avilleret/OSC2APA102/README.md

 Optionally, it’s also possible to output DMX on the UART port 1 (for teensy >= 3.x).

-Arduino sketches (with 4 versions, for one or 2 strips, and with or without DMX support) reside in the _OSC2APA102 sub-folder.

 There are test applications for several environnements: Max, pd, processing, which you can find in the appropriate folders.

 # Dependencies